Unrelenting/Case-Study-Tractor-Pricing/README.md

 # Result and Inference

 From a data science perspective, we understood certain limitations of the regression model as well as its ease of interpretability.
 We also got a picture of how messy real world data could be, and how to approach cleaning said data, and how important featuring engineering can be in producing models with good predictive power.

+# Credits

+Thank you to Elham Keshavarzian and Rosina Norton for collaborating on this project.